 You want to make sure that the chicken isn’t too thick before you cut it into strips.
 All the ingredients should be easy to eat.
 I like to let both the veggies and chicken sit for 15 minutes or so to give them time to absorb the seasonings.

-Now its time to move onto the grilling aspect of our recipe.
-I don’t have a specific grill pan for the veggies so I use foil doubled up and placed directly on the grill.
+I don’t have a specific grill pan for the veggies, so I use foil doubled up and placed directly on the grill.
 It works really well and keeps the smaller pieces from getting caught in the grates and falling through.